h-joo/life-in-germany/Getting_A_Tech_Job.md

 But I think the easiest way is to google for "'company name' + 'title' + 'germany' + 'Salary'" (e.g. "SAP Senior Software Engineer Germany Salary")

 ## Applying for jobs ℹ️🤔

+There's no one-fits-all approach for applying for jobs.
+If you're an experienced software engineer, I guess you'd already know how to find your way though the process.
+I'll assume the readers are in the beginning side of their careers (0-3 years) and write based on that.

+TBD

 ## Application process time🤔

+Usuaully the whole process will be in a scale of couple of weeks to months.
+You might also hear a couple weeks after your interview, when the HR people is on vacation or is during public holiday season.
+So please be patient, but if you feel it has been more than two weeks already and you're really in a hurry, writing a polite email to the recruiter might not be that harmful.

 ## Different working culture in different industries🤔

+This is a very big topic....
+TBD
 ## How to look for job trends ℹ️

 TBD